LarryNaaa/Technical-Summary/JWT.md

 The methods that we had to implement are `loadUserByUsername` and `loadUserById`.
 When a user tries to authenticate, these method receives the `username` or `id`, searches the database for a record containing it, and (if found) returns an instance of User.
 The properties of this instance (username and password) are then checked against the credentials passed by the user in the login request.
 This last process is executed outside this class, by the Spring Security framework.

 #### JwtTokenProvider
-We create a class called `JwtTokenProvider`, this class is used to generate token, validate token and get user id from token:
+We create a class called `JwtTokenProvider`, and add a method called `generateToken`:
 ```java
 package com.jinyu.ppmtool.security;